Conservatism in the United States: American Revolution

-French Revolution differences
+Differences between the American Revolution and the French Revolution

 After Americans obtained independence with their victory in the Revolutionary War, political divisions in the U.S. have been depicted as seemingly minor compared to those in Europe, where the divide between the left and the right led to violent polarization, which began with the French Revolution in 1789.

 20th century

 In contemporary American politics, no major U.S. political party has embraced ideals historically associated with European conservatism, including monarchy, an established church, or a hereditary aristocracy.
 In the 20th century, American conservatism emerged largely as a reaction against utopian ideas of progress and the political philosophy that emerged in Europe prior to the end of World War II in 1945.
 Russell Kirk, in The Conservative Mind, published in 1950, argued that the American Revolution was "a conservative reaction, in the English political tradition, against royal innovation".

 21st century

 In 2009, Emory University history professor Patrick Allitt wrote that attitude, not policy, was at the core of differences between liberals and conservatives, writing:

 Certain continuities can be traced through American history.
 The conservative 'attitude' ... was one of trusting to the past, to long-established patterns of thought and conduct, and of assuming that novelties were more likely to be dangerous than advantageous.

 In 2022, Matthew Continetti of the American Enterprise Institute wrote that the American conservative movement has been fractured for a century.